Highland cattle work wonders at Ganllwyd

 For 40 years, the woodlands remained untouched from grazing which resulted in over growth and the condition of this SSSI and NNR became less favourable.
 Therefore in 2012, we worked in partnership with Natural Resources Wales (NRW) to come up with a different approach.

-In March 2015, we introduced three Highland Cattle; Myfi, Wmffre and Hugo to Coed Ganllwyd.
+Since 2015, we introduced three Highland Cattle; Myfi, Wmffre and Hugo to Coed Ganllwyd.
 They are a hardy breed with long horns and golden wavy coats.

 We wanted the cattle to graze the understory; the brambles and saplings on the ground so that other vegetation could have the chance to flourish.
 Myfi uses her horns to grab low branches and graze the leaves; this means that more light can reach the tree trunks and encourage lichens to grow.
 Our rangers have also been doing a lot of felling work to allow more light onto the ground and as a result we’ve seen a big increase in ramsons (wild garlic) and bluebells.